serena-ivaldi/InMoov/README.md

 # InMoov
-dev and manual for the InMoov robot
+This is the documentation for the InMoov robot of the LARSEN team.
+Please refer to the wiki pages for more information about the assembly and manual.